xtools-at/cunt/README.md

 - CUNT can be transferred like any other token - but if your balance drops to zero, a new CUNT is minted and transferred to your wallet
 - No Hard Cap, zero decimals
 - The first 2048 CUNT can be claimed for free (4 CUNT per claim, one claim per wallet)
-- Pre-Mint: 500 CUNT, for giveaways (please don't feel offended if you get tokens dropped by the creator-wallet, we're just pushing 'adoption' 😅)
+- Pre-Mint: 500 CUNT, for giveaways (please don't feel offended if you get tokens dropped by the creator-wallet, we're just pushing 'adoption'😅)

 ## How to get CUNT